 Barely into the shoot, having barely scraped the images we were wanting to get, my camera batteries unexpectedly died (despite having left them charging the night before).
 That’s what I get for using no name batteries.

-We were an hour out of the city with no access to another DSLR and another battery.
+We were over an hour out of the city with no access to another DSLR and another battery.
 Lesson learned for me.
 I felt horrible about the entire thing, I had let the team down.
 I very much dislike being the weak link in a situation and was beating myself up pretty good for it.
 But we decided to try to make the best of things, head back to the city, grab Emily’s camera, and make our way to see if we could pull something off in the exchange district.

 I’d like to take this moment to just reflect on what a brave and amazing woman Emily is.
-She broke her shoulder/arm in three places, and still manages to keep a smile on her face.
+She broke her shoulder/arm in four places, and still manages to keep a smile on her face.
 She’s been unable to work, has been forced to move out of her apartment since, and yet sees through it all to take something positive out of it.
 One of the first things she asked me out of the hospital was if I still wanted to edit those images (she really wanted to see them).
 She does not hide from problems, she takes them head on.

-Now that that’s been said (and it needed to be said first, seriously, these two people are amazing), I want to talk to you as a photographer.
+Now that that’s been said (and it needed to be said first, seriously, these people are amazing), I want to talk to you as a photographer.
 As a photographer, this is one of my worst nightmares come true.
 I never, never want to see someone get hurt as a result of a shoot I take them on.
 And normally, I’m on the ball about it.
 You can sure as hell bet that I was the one making sure that any place Emily stepped in those building were safe, and I knew because I stepped there first.
 But one wrong thing set off a chain of events that led me to stop thinking clearly, to think that, hey, maybe this shot in this particular location isn’t really a great idea.

 We can’t afford to lose our heads this way.
 We can’t afford to not be diligent.
 First and foremost, safety has to come first, in everything that we do.
 Don’t let something that goes wrong in the beginning cloud your judgement.

 Story isn’t over yet.
 Earlier this evening, Emily blew my mind.
 She took the images from her camera (the ones right before she fell, the ones I didn’t have the heart to look at), and made something incredible out of them (one handed, no less).
-Not only does she have some fantastic technical skill, but her bravery to look back onto a moment that had a fairly terrible memory attached to it didn’t stop her.
+Not only does she have some fantastic technical skill, but her bravery to look back onto a moment that had a pretty terrible memory attached to it didn’t stop her.